OpenSextant/Xponents/solr/REPORT.md

 ```

-Breaking away from the high-level reference data -- which is just backed by flat files --
-let's get into the full, master gazetteer using `opensextant.gazetteer.DB`
+Breaking away from the high-level reference data, let's get into the full, master gazetteer using `opensextant.gazetteer.DB`

 ```python